dallaylaen/refutable-js/README.md

 In particular, conditions may include nested contracts.

 Conditions are implemented as methods of the report object.
+They are chainable, i.e. return the object itself.

 Currently the following conditions are available:

 * `check (evidence, [comment])`

-Most basic check, will fail if evidence is a true-ish value
+Most basic check, will fail if _evidence_ evaluates to true.
+If a Promise is given instead, the check will be pending until the promise resolves, and the returned value will be substituted for _evidence_.

 * `equal (actual, expected, [comment])`